 Emphasising inter-cultural awareness in all our students, the course content situates issues in a global context.
-It offers opportunity for international experience through collaborative online international learning projects where students work on a task jointly with students from an institution abroad.
-Overseas experience is also offered through field trips2 with previous destinations including New York, and Poland which includes a visit to Auschwitz concentration camp, now a Holocaust Museum.
-Study abroad forms part of the optional sandwich year which is an option after successful completion of your second year.
+It offers opportunity for international experience through collaborative international online learning projects where students work on a task jointly with students from an institution abroad.
+Overseas experience is also offered through field trips2 with typical destinations including New York, and Poland which includes a visit to the notorious Auschwitz concentration camp, now a Holocaust Museum.
+Study abroad forms part of the optional sandwich year which students normally take after successful completion of their second year.

 Studying Criminology and Law at Coventry has helped develop and improve my skills.
 The course explores various interesting topics taught by experts in the subject.
 Learning is applied by a wide range of assessments designed to test specific skills that employers value.
 Trips are also offered on the course and has given me the opportunity to go to Krakow in Poland.
 I am now more prepared for graduate-level employment from studying this course.

 The Criminology degrees at Coventry University really offer students a unique and exciting opportunity to delve into a range of fascinating topics, from criminal behaviour, policing and the prison system to global issues like the corrupt, illicit activities of states and other powerful actors.
 With an extensive and diverse collective experience in teaching and working in the field, the academic team bring a passion for helping students to achieve their potential from start through to graduation.

 |A level||BBC excludes General Studies|

 |GCSE||5 GCSEs at grade 4 / C or above to include English and Mathematics|